 But if your friends are mostly smokers, this one could be the trickiest setback of all.
 It’s not like you can replace your smoker-friends with the new, non-smoker set.

-However, it may be a good idea to seek for a new non-smoking friend to hang with for a while.
+However, it may be a good idea to seek a new non-smoking friend to hang with for a while.
 Even before you've stopped smoking.
 Or maybe you can try to shake off the habit together with a smoker-friend.
 Because you’ll need all the help you can get.

 Anyhow, when you finally put down your last cigarette, avoiding friends who smoke FOR a WHILE, may be a good idea.
-Because this way or another, they can easily trigger the forceful urge in you to light one up too.
+Because one way or another, they can easily trigger the forceful urge in you to light one up too.

 One final blow

 The last, most important tip sounds almost too stupid to give to someone.